SCF Sakhalin: Career

 In 2003 by the Russian company Far East Shipping Company PLC (FESCO) placed an order for the world's first large double-acting icebreaker.
 The ship, designed by Aker Arctic, is a result of a long series of research and development projects dating back to 1989.
 The keel of the ship was laid on 22 June 2004 in Aker Finnyards Helsinki shipyard and it was launched on 18 February 2005.
 FESCO Sakhalin, christened on 31 May, was completed on 15 June and delivered to the owner in the following day.

 Designed specifically for year-round support and standby ice management of the Orlan platform, FESCO Sakhalin was chartered for Exxon Neftegas Ltd. for the operations in the Sakhalin-I project in the Sea of Okhotsk where there is a risk of becoming surrounded by grounded ice rubble.

 The ship was acquired by SCF Sakhalin Vessels Limited, a subsidiary of the Russian shipping company Sovcomflot, in 2010 and renamed SCF Sakhalin, but continues in the original charter under the management of FESCO.
-In 2010 the company ordered two sister ships of slightly upgraded design, priced around $100 million each, from the same shipyard, now partially owned by the Russian United Shipbuilding Corporation and known as Arctech Helsinki Shipyard.
-The new vessels were delivered in 2012–2013 and are chartered for Exxon Neftegas Ltd. to be used in the Arkutun-Dagi offshore oil field.
+In 2010 the company ordered two sister ships of slightly upgraded design, priced around $100 million each, from the same shipyard, then partially owned by the Russian United Shipbuilding Corporation and known as Arctech Helsinki Shipyard.
+The new vessels were delivered in 2012–2013 and chartered for Exxon Neftegas Ltd. to be used in the Arkutun-Dagi offshore oil field.